 - Get reports about management and financial activity.

-What benefits do you get with OMC?
+What benefits do you get from OMC?

-- Manages the entire life-cycle: Oracle Monetization Cloud supports the full life-cycle of subscription services, from on-boarding the subscribers to launching and changing inventive contributions as required, to leveraging flexible rating, discounting and billing capabilities to customizing invoices and analyzing business performance through robust reporting.
+- Manages the entire life-cycle: Oracle Monetization Cloud supports the full life-cycle of subscription services, from onboarding the subscribers to launching and changing inventive contributions as required to leveraging flexible rating, discounting, and billing capabilities to customizing invoices and analyzing business performance through robust reporting.

 - Integrates with external systems: The software provides in-built connectors and standard web-based SOAP and REST APIs to integrate with front-office and back-office systems, such as CRM applications, e-commerce applications, enterprise resource planning (ERP) systems, and payment and tax gateways.

 - Revenue Management: It supports complete Accounts Receivable activities such as payments, adjustments, refunds, disputes, and write-offs.
 On the General Ledger side, support of full rev rec is available.
-The data can also be exported to other financial systems including Oracle ERP.
+The data can also be exported to other financial systems, including Oracle ERP.

-How does the OMC look like?
+What does the OMC look like?